 Boox boxes are premium priced, but the cost has been brought down to within 5%-10% of comparable corrugated products, he said.
 Boox has been able to achieve economies of scale with larger clients, saving on manufacturing costs, full truckload shipping and annual volume commitments, making it more affordable for smaller companies as prices were reduced last quarter.

 Pricing includes use of a Boox for each shipment plus the reverse logistics to get it back to an operations hub at its headquarters in Petaluma, CA, or one in the UK.
-By opening up more facilities to saving on logistics costs, the goal is to get prices below $1 per item across most of its SKUs, making it extremely price competitive with cardboard.
+By opening up more facilities to save on logistics costs, the goal is to get prices below $1 per item across most of its SKUs, making it extremely price competitive with cardboard.

 “We got big enough that rates for manufacturing and storage decreased,” Semmelhack said.
-“When reach a moment where it’s as affordable or even less expensive, that will be an inflection moment.
+“When we reach a moment where it’s as affordable or even less expensive, that will be an inflection moment.
 It won’t just be for premium brands, but anyone that ships anything can switch over.”

 With the bags, Semmelhack said it will take a while for the price to be comparable to single-use poly mailers.
 “That said, the marketing value of switching is a pretty clear positive ROI for our clients to differentiate their brands.
 We know from several examples that clients are finding Boox pays for itself very quickly in terms of customer retention.
 It’s no secret that younger consumers are choosing consumer brands based on their sustainability ethos.”